-Device innovators that have manufacturing needs for an ISO-certified facility or require engineering tasks that are beyond the leader members’ capacity will be connected to NCC-PDI affiliated medical device design and manufacturing members, Smithwise, Cadence, and Medical Murray.
+Device innovators that have manufacturing needs for an ISO-certified facility or require engineering tasks that are beyond the leader members’ capacity will be connected to NCC-PDI affiliated medical device design and manufacturing members, Archimedic, Cadence, and Medical Murray.

 NCC-PDI is also establishing its own Quality Management System (QMS) and has access to quality management tools.

 NCC-PDI will address the methodological challenges specific to pediatric populations and rare diseases (e.g. small sample size and potential biases in analyses due to the confounding of outcomes due to changes correlated with growth and development) and continue its efforts in developing new methods and tools to more effectively design studies in these special populations.